yichuan-liu/Return-Forecast-Portfolio-Optimization-with-ML/README.md

-# "Smart" Portfolios
+# Return Forecast & Portfolio Formation using Machine Learning Techniques

 Predicting monthly stock returns with a performance-weighted ensemble of random forest models
++ Gradient descent style adjustments to portfolio weight
 + Additional tweaks to weights based on prediction history of individual stocks

+The resulting long-short portfolio vastly outperforms portfolios based on traditional linear models.
-The eventual goal is to create an unsupervised program that can discover signals, optimize portfolio weights, evaluate performance and make real-time adjustments.
+(The eventual goal is to create an unsupervised program that can discover signals, optimize portfolio weights, evaluate performance and make real-time adjustments.)

 Data Requirement:
 - CRSP monthly return data set: date, PERMNO, PRC, SHROUT, RET, DLRET